 Kenneth Jernigan Scholarship

-The American Action Fund for Blind Children and Adults annually sponsors the largest scholarship granted in the United States to a legally blind person*.
-Named the Kenneth Jernigan Scholarship, it honors the man who changed perceptions regarding the capabilities of the blind in this country and throughout the world.
-Dr. Jernigan, who was active in affairs of the blind for over half a century, taught that with proper training in the skills of blindness and a proper attitude toward blindness, any blind person can be as successful as a similarly situated sighted person.
-Finally, Dr. Jernigan taught that the real barrier to success as a blind person is the public's misconceptions concerning blindness, often shared and even affirmed by the blind themselves.
+Dr. Jernigan changed perceptions regarding the capabilities of the blind in this country and throughout the world.
+He was active in affairs of the blind for over half a century and taught that, with proper training in the skills of blindness and a proper attitude toward blindness, any blind person can be as successful as a similarly situated sighted person.
+He also taught that the real barrier to success as a blind person is the public's misconceptions concerning blindness, often shared and even affirmed by the blind themselves.